-If I get 10 qualified buyers and sit them down in front of you for a meeting, how many would you convert into a client on average?
+If I get 10 qualified clients and sit them down in front of you for an initial meeting, how many would you convert into a client on average?

-Most people answer between 7 and 10!
+Most people answer between 7 and 9!

 So selling usually isn't the problem.
 The problem is a lack of qualified prospects to sell to.